BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

     ![Confirm Azure AD app permissions in Windows Admin Center](../media/Ex2-task2-01.2.png "Confirm Azure AD app permissions in Windows Admin Center")

-    > **``NOTE``** - If you don't see Microsoft Graph listed in the API permissions, you can either [re-register Windows Admin Center using steps here](#configure-windows-admin-center "re-register Windows Admin Center using steps here") for the permissions to appear correctly, or manually add the **Microsoft Graph Application.ReadWrite.All** permission.
+    > **NOTE**: If you don't see Microsoft Graph listed in the API permissions, you can either [re-register Windows Admin Center using steps here](#configure-windows-admin-center "re-register Windows Admin Center using steps here") for the permissions to appear correctly, or manually add the **Microsoft Graph Application.ReadWrite.All** permission.
 To manually add the permission:

     - Click **+ Add a permission**.
     - Select **Microsoft Graph**, then **Delegated permissions**.